 Embroidery is a fantastic skill.
 You can create large-scale pieces or simply add initials to a gift for the ultimate personalisation.
-Read our quick guide and find out how you can get started today.
+Read our quick guide and find out how to get started today.

-The good news is that embroidery is relatively straightforward.
+The good news is embroidery is relatively straightforward.
 There are three main stitches that you need to master before you can get going, and they are easy to learn.

 A satin stitch can be described as looking like a column.
 They are great for any patterns with borders or letters as they allow you to cover the area in a horizontal stitch.
 They can be anything from a few millimetres wide to a centimetre – it all depends on what you need for your design.

 The stitch is sewn from side to side.
 If you look at a finished article, you can spot the satin stitch as it looks like a zigzag.
 Insert the needle from the underside and drawing the thread through, before placing the needle down through the fabric.
 Repeat this motion, creating a zigzag as you go.

 If you need to fill large areas of your design with colour, the fill stitch is the one that you want.
 They are an efficient way of covering a large amount of space in a small amount of time.
 They can also be used for those lettering areas, where a satin stitch would otherwise be too fine and tricky to use.

 Fill stitches are glorified run stitches, enlarged to fill that space.
 They are created in exactly the same way as the run stitch, with a single line of stitches, placed from side to side.
 The only difference is that here the stitches are much bigger and are grouped together so that none of the gauze or pattern design can be seen from the top.

 Running stitches are quite precise and fine.
 They are nothing like the running stitch you may have encountered in sewing.
 There is no puckering of the fabric here at all!

 They appear as a single line on the design and are great for outlines and intricate areas where you need a lighter touch.